questdb/questdb.io/blog/2020-08-19-questdb-performance.md

   |> aggregateWindow(every: v.windowPeriod, fn: mean, createEmpty: false)
   |> yield(name: "mean")
 ```

-And execution took a little over 9 seconds (looked like 9.4 in the pop-up spinning wheel).
-Of course, this does not give me an overall average of the temperature over the entire span of time.
-It gives me a running average, which isn't exactly what I wanted, but I didn't want to fool around trying to get a real average.
+And execution took a little over 9 seconds (looked like 9.4 in the pop-up
+spinning wheel).
+Of course, this does not give me an overall average of the
+temperature over the entire span of time.
+It gives me a running average, which
+isn't exactly what I wanted, but I didn't want to fool around trying to get a

-In Postgres:
+real average.

+#### Postgres

 ```
 postgres=# SELECT avg(temp_c) from sensor;